cchitsiang/awesome-stars/README.md

 ## Python

+- [autopkg/autopkg](https://github.com/autopkg/autopkg) - Automating packaging and software distribution on macOS.
+- [bagofwords1/bagofwords](https://github.com/bagofwords1/bagofwords) - Chat with your data  -  with memory, rules, and observability built in.
+Deploy in 2 minutes
 - [agentskills/agentskills](https://github.com/agentskills/agentskills) - Specification and documentation for Agent Skills
 - [minitap-ai/mobile-use](https://github.com/minitap-ai/mobile-use) - AI agents can now use real Android and iOS apps, just like a human.
 - [VectorSpaceLab/general-agentic-memory](https://github.com/VectorSpaceLab/general-agentic-memory) - A general memory system for agents, powered by deep-research